Towards Practical Preferential Bayesian Optimization with Skew Gaussian Processes: Comparison of Preferential BO Methods

 Figure~\ref{fig:regret} show the results for (a) computational time and (b) iterations.
 As a performance measure, we used the regret defined as $f(\*x_*) - f(\tilde{\*x}_t)$, where $\tilde{\*x}_t$ is a recommendation point at $t$-th iteration, for which we used $\*x^{(1)}_t$.
 We report the mean and standard error of the regret over 10 random initialization, where the initial duel is $3d$ uniformly random input pair.

 First, we focus on the comparison against Gaussian approximation-based methods.
 LA-EI is the worst method due to the poor approximation accuracy.
-Note that, since we set the plotted interval for the small regret to focus the differences between HB and baseline methods except for LA-EI, LA-EI is out of the range in Hartmann3, 4, and 6 functions.
+Note that, since we set the plotted interval for the small regret to focus the differences between HB and baseline methods except for LA-EI, LA-EI is out of the range in Hartmann 3, 4, and 6 functions.
 The regret of EP-EI, which selects the duel between the maximums of the posterior mean and EI, is often stagnated due to over-exploitation.
-The regret of EP-MUC also stagnates in the Branin, Bukin, and Ackley functions since EP is often inaccurate in predicting the joint distribution of several outputs, as shown in Section~\ref{sec:comparison_PGP}.
+The regrets of EP-MUC and EP-TS-MUC also stagnate in the Bukin and Ackley functions since EP is often inaccurate in predicting the joint distribution of several outputs, as shown in Section~\ref{sec:comparison_PGP}.
+Furthermore, EP-TS-MUC deteriorates in the high-dimensional functions such as Hartmann 4 and 6 functions due to over-exploration from the nature of TS.
 Overall, incorporating the skewness of the true posterior, HB-EI and HB-UCB outperformed Gaussian approximation-based methods in Figure~\ref{fig:regret} (b).
-Furthermore, the same tendency can be confirmed also in Figure~\ref{fig:regret} (a) since the computational time of HB-EI and HB-UCB is comparable with Gaussian approximation.
+Furthermore, the same tendency can also be confirmed in Figure~\ref{fig:regret} (a) since the computational time of HB-EI and HB-UCB is comparable with Gaussian approximation.

 Second, DuelUCB and EIIG are MCMC-based AFs based on skew GP.
 Therefore, although they often show rapid convergence in Figure~\ref{fig:regret}(b) because of the use of skew GP, they show slow convergence in Figure~\ref{fig:regret}(a) due to the heavy computational time of MCMC.
 Hence, HB-EI and HB-UCB are comparable to and outperformed MCMC-based AFs in Figure~\ref{fig:regret}(b) and (a), respectively, which suggest the practical effectiveness of the proposed methods.